This post was last updated on June 4th, 2020 at 08:10 pm

 Changes in the Village

 The village only has 2,500 inhabitants.
 In the cooler season, between December and January, it is quite busy.
-In recent years, the infrastructure to the town has improved and it even has an airport.
+In recent years, the infrastructure of the town has improved and it even has an airport.
 In addition to low-budget hostels, resorts have also been added for people who prefer a bit more luxury.

 The environment of the village is changing rapidly and investors already have their eyes on this popular spot.
 Fortunately, it is still a peaceful place today.